The main sources of real estate law are as follows:

-Furthermore, for leases regulated under the CBLPA, the lease term may not be less than one year (unless the tenant, on its own, elects for a period of less than one year), and the tenant is entitled to request the renewal of a lease term for up to five years.
-In addition, for such leases, with respect to the right to request an increase or reduction of rent based on changes in economic circumstances, as described above, the rent may not be increased within one year from the execution date of the lease or of a prior rent increase, or by the maximum limit for a rent increase as prescribed by law.
+Furthermore, for commercial building leases regulated under the CBLPA, the lease term may not be less than one year (unless the tenant, on its own, elects for a period of less than one year), and the tenant is entitled to request renewal of the lease for a cumulative term of up to ten years.
+In addition, for such leases, with respect to the right to request an increase or reduction of rent based on changes in economic circumstances, rent may not be increased within one year from the execution date of the lease or of a prior rent increase, or by the maximum limit for a rent increase as prescribed by law.

-The COVID-19 pandemic did not cause any apparent change in the typical terms above.
+The COVID-19 pandemic did not cause any apparent change in the typical terms.

-The rent amount depends on the terms agreed between the parties but will usually increase for retail shop leases in accordance with an increase in the consumer price index (CPI).
-The CBLPA provides that if the rental or security deposit becomes insufficient due to taxes, import duties or any other increase or decrease in the burden on the leasehold building, or fluctuations in economic conditions, each party to a lease may claim an increase or decrease in the future rental or security deposit.
-However, the lessor may not increase the rent or security deposit by more than 5%, and such an increase is not allowed within one year of commencing the lease contract, or within one year of an agreed increase in the rental or security deposit.
+The amount of rent depends on the terms agreed between the parties but will usually increase for retail shop leases in accordance with an increase in the consumer price index (CPI).
+The CBLPA provides that if the rent or security deposit becomes insufficient due to taxes, import duties or any other increase or decrease in the burden on the leasehold building, or fluctuations in economic conditions, each party to a lease may claim an increase or decrease in the future rent or security deposit.
+However, the landlord may not increase the rent or security deposit by more than 5% at a time, and a rent increase is not allowed within one year of commencing the lease contract, or within one year of an agreed increase in the rent or security deposit.

 VAT is payable on rent, unless the leased property is:

-Costs at the start of a lease include a security deposit and a maintenance fee, the amounts of which are negotiated with the lessor.
+Costs payable at the start of a lease include a security deposit and a maintenance fee, the amounts of which are negotiated with the landlord.